 Want to see a theatre performance?

-The West End is calling your name, even moreso as a solo visitor because you only need to snag one ticket!
+The West End is calling your name, even moreso as a solo visitor because you only need to snag one ticket and can use my best tips on finding cheap theatre tickets in London to help you out.

 Of course you can just buy one ahead of time from the online box office for that show and show up (I’ve seen quite a few West End shows on my own), but if you really want to see if you can snag some great seats for less, check out the TICKTS booth in Leicester Square on the day of the performance to see what they have to sell.